prashanth-alugottu/prashanth/README.md

 🔹 2.
 AI Agent for Task Automation
 Developed a LangChain Agent to handle multi-step tasks like summarization, document lookup, and Q&A.

-Combined multiple tools with LLM reasoning.
-👉 View Code

-🔹 3.
-Face Recognition-based Login & Attendance System
-Implemented ANN-based face embeddings for authentication.

-Integrated into an Android app for real-world attendance use cases.
-👉 View Code

-🔹 4.
-Text Classification with Word2Vec + Logistic Regression
-Trained a spam classifier using word embeddings and ML.

 🔹 5.
 Computer Vision Experiments (TensorFlow)
 Applied convolution filters for edge detection (Sobel), blurring (box/Gaussian), and feature extraction (Laplacian, sharpen, etc.) on grayscale images.